PhrozenIO/PowerRemoteDesktop/README.md

 #### Enumerate Trusted Servers

-When a fingerprint is met for the first time, viewer will ask you if you want to trust this new remote server fingerprint.

-When you choose the `[A] Always` option, this fingerprint will be saved to local user registry.
-If you change your mind, you can revoke trsuted fingerprint at any time using dedicated functions.
+When connecting to a new remote server for the first time, the viewer will ask if you want to trust the server's fingerprint.
+If you select the option to 'Always' trust this fingerprint, it will be saved in the local user registry.
+You can revoke the trust for this fingerprint at any time using the appropriate function.

 ```powershell
 Get-TrustedServers